TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-recommended-naming-scheme.md

 # Recommended naming scheme

-Often on Radarr discord people asking what's the recommended/best way to naming your files.
-First of it's personal preference, but the support staff often recommend to add also non recoverable info.
+Often on the [Radarr Discord](https://discord.gg/u3x3Kp8){:target="_blank" :rel="noopener noreferrer"} people ask what's the recommended/best way to name your files.
+First off it's personal preference, but it's often recommended to add non-recoverable info.

-Why ?
+Why?

-if you even need to do a re-install, re-import for what ever reason in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and not been matched as HDTV or WEB-DL etc.
+If, for what ever reason, you ever need to do a re-install or re-import in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched as HDTV or WEB-DL etc.

 The Tokens not available in the release won't be used/shown.